networknext/next/docs/source/getting_started.rst

 	const char * customer_public_key = "leN7D7+9vr24uT4f1Ba8PEEvIQA/UkGZLlT+sdeLRHKsVqaZq723Zw==";

-Next, set private key in your server.
+Set the private key in your server.

 For example, you can change the code in the *upgraded_server.cpp* example: